 There are cheaper alternatives including some Open Source software that is very good, such as Open Project now known as ProjectLibre.
 Alternatively you can use Excel and still include Gantt charts which help you visually track progress.

-For a brief introduction to PRINCE2™ which is widely used in the UK for government funded projects, see our one page briefing sheet.
-We are Registered Practitioners in PRINCE2.
-It is possible and often preferable to use some features of PRINCE2 which are appropriate for a smaller HR project - see this link for an introduction.
-We have also included some books that we have found helpful in project management in our Bookstore.
+For a brief introduction to PRINCE2™ which is widely used in the UK for government funded projects, see our one page summary.
+We are Registered Practitioners in PRINCE2 and Certified for PRINCE2 Agile.
+It is possible and often preferable to use some features of PRINCE2 which are appropriate for a smaller HR project - download this article for an introduction.